stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions/README.md

   // If this assertion fails the test case will be marked as failed await expect.soft(page.getByTestId('status')).toHaveText('Success');

-  // But all the following actions will still be executed
+  // But all the following actions will still be executed and tested
   // ...
 })
 ```

 ## Auto-waiting is the most important core principle in PWT